arafatm/arafatm.github.io/_articles/agile/shape-up.md

 insecure because they don’t have anything real to show for it yet.
 Lots of things are done but nothing is _really_ done.

-Instead they should aim to make something tangible and demoable early—in the first week or so.
+Instead they should aim to make something tangible and demoable early - in the first week or so.
 That requires integrating vertically on one small piece of the project instead of chipping away at the horizontal layers.